All Episodes

 But those three guys, no, they don't take any shit.

-So the blowback's gonna be pretty fierce.
+So the blowback's going to be pretty fierce.

 And we only just found this out.

-Now, legal experts are defending it because they legally got subpoenas, and they stayed within the bounds of the law.
+Now, legal experts are defending it because they legally got subpoenas and they stayed within the bounds of the law.

 Is that enough?